 subject of the Kingdom of God (much more research certainly needs to be done), a study of the scriptures reveals what type of individual will be accepted into the Kingdom of God.
 Based on

-who the Bible says will be awarded a place in the Kingdom of God
+who the Bible says will be accepted into the Kingdom of God

 (like King David and the twelve Apostles) ― and on

 what the mission of the Kingdom of God will be

 (to teach and to rule) ― it is apparent that they are all leaders (in their own way)…with a

 Now, in this lifetime, is when we have the opportunity to qualify for the Kingdom of God.

 Will you be accepted?
 Is your present attitude one of “growing in grace and knowledge”?
 Are you a leader?
 Are you teachable?
 If not, there is still time for you to change.
 The choice is yours.
 It is not predestined.
 It is not a lottery.

 Of course, your salvation is assured either way.